 The candidate for graduation from the Division of Nursing at Union College shall comply with the following:

-- Meet all general college policies for graduation listed in the Union College Bulletin for the year the student entered Union College.
+- Meet all general college policies for graduation listed in the Union College Bulletin.

-- Meet Division of Nursing academic requirements for general education and nursing courses as specified in the Union College bulletin for the year the student entered Union College.
+- Meet Division of Nursing academic requirements for general education and nursing courses as specified in the Union College bulletin.

 - Have a cumulative GPA of 2.50 or higher in all college level courses and an overall nursing GPA of 2.50.

 - Meet progression requirements as specified in the Nursing Student Handbook section on Progression.

 - Be in good standing with the Division of Nursing.

 - If a student is on non-academic probation at the time of registering for the final semester in the Nursing Program, adequate evidence for removal of the probation status must be demonstrated during the final semester for the student to be eligible for graduation. (see statements on probation and termination).

 - Graduates must complete 65 hours of nursing courses.

 For more information, reference the Nursing Student Handbook.